Managed Endpoints API

 Response

-The managed endpoint returns either a successful or unsuccessful HTTP status code.
-If it returns HTTP 200 OK status code, it is a success and the body will then render the Jinja template that you have configured for that specific managed endpoint.
+The Managed endpoint returns either a successful or unsuccessful HTTP status code.
+If it returns the HTTP 200 OK status code, it is a success, and the body will then render the Jinja template that you configured for that specific Managed endpoint.

 🚧